akbaritabar/bibliometric_data_for_demographic_research/Readme.md

         - Aliakbar Akbaritabar, MPIDR: Integrating internal and international scholarly migration worldwide
         - Followed by an open discussion between speakers and Q&A.

-           (comment 3: I was thinking it i more likely Bibliometric for migration study, all the small talk here are about migration, not covering other topics in demography )

     3. Introduction to available data sources, especially publicly available data (**30 minutes**)

-           (comment 4: my view is put it earlier, at least let the audience know the structure of the data)
+        - (comment 4: my view is put it earlier, at least let the audience know the structure of the data)

     5. Introduction to handling bibliometric data for demographic research: data retrieval, data pre-processing and repurposing based on research questions (**60 minutes**)
     6. Conclusion and discussion of potential limitations and future directions of using bibliometric data in demographic research (**15 minutes**)